psanford/wormhole-william-mobile/README.md

 At the moment its in beta state.
 Transfers work although you might experience some rough edges.

+Some current limitations:
+- Receiving directories are kept in zip form.
+- Send only supports sending a single file.

 ## Building

 In order to build this you will need a local install of the android SDK.
 Set the environment